termux-play-store/.github/profile/README.md

 ## Updates
 - `2022-06-XX` (shortly): The F-Droid build will be updated with a version code bump, so Google Play will not consider its version of Termux to be newer than the F-Droid one, and avoid prompting for updating away from F-Droid.
-- `2022-06-09`: Version `0.122` of Termux on Google Play will be released as soon as it passes Google Play review, fixing some crashes and instabilities, as well as bringing full-screen support.
+- `2022-06-09`: Version `0.122` of Termux on Google Play was released, fixing some crashes and instabilities, as well as bringing full-screen support.
 - `2022-06-07`: Version `0.120` of Termux on Google Play was released, the initial version being back on the Google Play.